 8.30 am.
 I responded to emails related to the current research grant application and continued to fill the gaps (which are disappearing alarmingly quickly) in my teaching timetable.
-At the School of Art, I began to ready my office for business and to conduct the first MA tutorial of the week:
+At the School of Art, I began to ready my office for business and in order to conduct the first MA tutorial of the week:

 The current MA Fine Art show is looking ‘smart’, as they say in South Wales.
 The Opening is at 7.30 pm on Friday.
-This last year’s students will be succeeded by up to 22 new MA Fine Art and MA Art History students:
+This last year’s contingent will be succeeded by up to 22 new MA Fine Art and MA Art History students:

 An early afternoon meeting with our institute’s Director of Research about so many plans afoot related to art and sound.
 A door is opening.
 It will not always be open.
 We must now push hard.
 I returned home, mid afternoon, as the rain began to thicken:

 I completed adjustments to handouts for tomorrow’s postgraduate induction, battled with the automated student-attendance record to no avail, and communicated the results of this afternoon’s meeting to interested parties.
 The lure of my studio has to be resisted this week.
 Having obtained a Moog voltage control device, I’m keen to integrate it with the other Moog filters.
 (A weekend treat, perhaps.)
 I also need to lay down a raw guitar solo for my fellow colleague in sound to ‘mash’ mercilessly with his own barrage of ‘beep’, ‘bong’, ‘squish’, ‘boop’, ‘ping’, and ‘rrrrrr’ making effectors.

 6.15 pm.
 Practise session 1.
 My inquiry to a passionate acoustic engineer/developer about the purchase of highly-sensitive contact microphones: